jessiejames/jessiejames.github.io/essays/high_standards.md

 ---

 Have you ever tried really hard to make a team or pass a test and your skills just didn’t cut it?
 Everyone has experienced the feeling of “not being good enough”.
-Sometimes this is for good reason: you shouldn’t pass a driving test, if you prove that you know the laws of the road and how to operate a vehicle accordingly.
+Sometimes this is for good reason: you shouldn’t pass a driving test, if you can't prove that you know the laws of the road and how to operate a vehicle accordingly.
 Other times, however, you feel like you were being underestimated or even judged for reasons that were trivial or even pompous.
 The worst example would be something similar to those vicious reality TV shows where you're judged up against your peers in front a panel of experts.... *roll the memes*

 <br>